 When is the CAIIB 2026 admit card expected to be released?

-As per the dates shared in the last exam cycle notification, the CAIIB 2026 admit card is expected to be released 10 to 15 days before the start of the exam.
-Candidates will be able to download their admit cards online from the official IIBF website once the link is activated.
-It is important to check all the details on the admit card, including the exam date, time, venue, and subject-wise schedule, and report any discrepancies to the IIBF immediately.
+As per the CAIIB 2026 notification, the admit card for the May-June cycle will be released 10 to 15 days before the exam.
+Candidates can download their admit cards online from the official IIBF website once the link is activated.
+It is important to verify all details on the admit card, including the exam date, time, venue, and paper-wise schedule, and report any discrepancies to the IIBF immediately.

 What are the eligibility criteria to appear for CAIIB exam?